urbit/docs/docs/hoon/syntax.md

 we say "colhep".

 Each rune is followed by one or more subexpressions.
-The number and kind of subexpressions depend on the rune.
+The number and kind of subexpressions depend on the rune used.

 ```
 :-  25